- Find a Trail

 The Comet Trail is built upon an abandoned right-of-way of the old Chicago Northwestern Railroad.
 It runs for 7 miles between the town of Conrad (City Park) and just east of Beaman, traversing a mostly rural landscape of farms, rolling prairie remnants and woodlands.
-The trail continues another 2.6 miles from Highway T45 (Aa Ave.) as the Wolf Creek Trail
+The trail continues another 2.6 miles from Highway T45 (Aa Ave.) as the Wolf Creek Trail, going to Gladbrook.

 In Beaman you have to take a short detour along Market Street a few blocks to the other side of town, where you pick up the Comet Trail again.
 A spur trail will take you to Wolf Creek Recreation Area and camping in the park.
 Watch for wildlife through here.